 E-mail: yuliarahmawati@upi.edu

 Abstract.
-This research is motivated by the problems of food technology has been growing rapidly at this time, so, the use of ingredients is the vital thing to be considered in its prepare.
-For the Muslim community, the problem that arises is the number of food ingredients, both the main raw material and the additive material that is difficult to determine the halal origin of the ingredients.
+This research is motivated by the problems of food technology that has been growing rapidly at this time, so the use of ingredients is the vital thing to be considered in its preparation.
+For the Muslim community, the problem that arises is the number of food ingredients, both the main raw material and the additive material that aredifficult to determine the halal origin of the ingredients.
 There is also a public perception that is not too concerned about the clarity or label of halal food products purchased.
-It would impact the decision purchase of food product.
-Trough the case method with used questionnaire for moslem students in UPI Department of Culinary Study Program, the correlation of conception on label food with purchase decision making be done by analyzing of correlation between them.
-The research show that there is a sifnificant correlation between both respondents (consumers) conception on label information of food ingredients and halal with their purchase decision making.
-This is proven by the correlation test results which indicates the presence of a significant relation exists (r=0,546).
-Thus, it could be recomended that in any attempt producing food, especially in Indonesia, the important thing that must be considered is use of ingredients which are hygienic and halal, included in its making process, and always to receive a halal certificate of the authorities, which in this case is MUI.
+It would impact the decision of purchasing the food product.
+Through the case method by using questionnaire for moslem students in UPI Department of Culinary Study Program, the correlation of conception on label food with purchase decision making done by analyzing of correlation between them.
+The research show that there is a significant correlation between both respondents’ (consumers’) conception on label information of food ingredients and halal with their purchase decision making.
+This is proven by the correlation test results which indicate the presence of a significant relation (r=0,546).
+Thus, it could be recommended that in any attempt of producing food, especially in Indonesia, the important thing that must be considered is use of ingredients which are hygienic and halal, included in its making process, and always to receive a halal certificate of the authorities, which in this case is MUI.

 Introduction